 Top Tips for Seeing Leopard in Africa

-And almost in reverse, the best chances of seeing leopard in Africa are the following:
+And in reverse, the best chances of seeing leopard in Africa are the following:

-• If a reserve boasts about its cheetah sightings, then its probably not the right terrain for leopards.
+- If a reserve boasts about its cheetah sightings, then it’s not usually the right terrain for leopards.

 Where to see Leopards – Some favourite lodges in these areas (no guarantees)